 No previous writing experience is necessary.
 Some work outside of class is ideal but should not conflict with school or other activities.
 Workshop activities touch upon several content standards in Theater Arts and ELA for grades 6-12, and the collaborative creative experience will feature many of the factors identified by the American Psychological Association as promoting resilience, (i.e. positive view of oneself, confidence in skills & abilities; skills in communication and problem-solving, etc.)

-The winter session is open to middle schoolers (grades 6-8).
-But never fear, high school students!
-You will get a chance to take this awesome class in the spring!
+The spring session is open to high schoolers (grades 9-12).
+But never fear, middle school students!
+You will get a chance to take this awesome class again next year!

 Tuition is $150.
 (We offer scholarships!)